Burrows Island – A Lighthouse-Saving Mission

 Photo courtesy of Wikimedia Commons

-Burrows Island Lighthouse was acquired by the Washington State Parks and Recreation Commission in 1978 along with another 486 acres to create Burrows Island State Park.
+In 1978, forty acres including 1,000 feet of shoreline around Burrows Island Lighthouse were conveyed to the Washington State Parks and Recreation Commission.
+Today, most of the island’s 329.5 acres form Burrows Island Marine State Park.
 A trail behind the lighthouse ascends 650 feet through Madrone trees to the top of the island where there is a sensational view of Rosario Strait and stunning sunsets.
+However, a reader informs me a better view, less obscured by mature vegetation, may be found a hundred feet below and west of the summit.

 Photo courtesy of Wikimedia Commons

-As a result of the National Historic Lighthouse Preservation Act of 2000, Burrows Island Light Station became available on April 27, 2006 to an organization willing to commit to its restoration.
+As a result of the National Historic Lighthouse Preservation Act of 2000, Burrows Island Light Station became available from the United States Coast Guard on April 27, 2006 to an organization willing to commit to its restoration.
 Five non-profits applied.
-A decision was made and Secretary of the Interior, Ken Salazar, signed paperwork on June 23, 2010 to transfer Burrows Island Lighthouse to the Northwest Schooner Society.
+A decision was made and Secretary of the Interior, Ken Salazar, signed paperwork on June 23, 2010 to begin the transfer of Burrows Island Lighthouse to the Northwest Schooner Society.
+In April 2011, NWSS became the licensed custodian of the USCG property.

 Schooner Zodiac – Photo courtesy of Wikimedia Commons